lazywithclass/scimmia/README.md

 # Scimmia

-Require the Chaos Monkey into your code.
+`require` the Chaos Monkey into your code.
 Credits to http://youtu.be/1CNcXeW8HdQ

 ## Usage